retrymp3/accio/README.md

-# accio
+# accio-string

-## Tool written in Rust to search for string patterns in files.
+## Use accio-string to find string patterns in files.